helm/helm/docs/helm/helm_history.md

 A default maximum of 256 revisions will be returned.
 Setting '--max' configures the maximum length of the revision list returned.

-The historical release set is printed as a formatted table, e.g:
+The historical release set is printed as a formatted table, e.g.:

     $ helm history angry-bird --max=4
     REVISION   UPDATED                      STATUS           CHART